 The soil samples were taken on a wide spaced grid of 400 m between samples.
-Similarly the EM survey was a 400 m moving loop survey.
-These surveys are very broad spaced compared to those used around major nickel deposits.
+Similarly the ground EM survey was a 400 m moving loop.
+These surveys are very broad spaced compared to those used in around major nickel deposits.

-Together with the results from the drilling this indicates that there is potential for the discovery of further significant mineralisation in the area.
+Together with the results from the drilling this indicates significant potential for the discovery of further significant mineralisation.